gkamisli/kaggle-car-insurance/README.md

 **Missing data:**

 As one of biggest problem inherent in datasets, tackling with missing data is important task for the predictive model.
-Even though some models such as XGBoost classifiers can handle missing data, others like RandomForest classifier or Neural Networks are sensitive to having missing data.
+Even though some models such as XGBoost classifiers can handle missing data, others like RandomForest classifier or Neural Networks are sensitive to data with missing values.
 Hence, we need to impute them before building the models.

 In our dataset, Job, Education, Communication, and Outcome columns have missing values.
 While Job and Education have considerable amount of missing data (0.4% and 4.3%, respectively), there are significant number of missing value in Communication and Outcome (22.5% and 76%, respectively).